 Power and scale: Native VMware Tanzu integration

-Dynatrace natively embeds OneAgent technology through VMware Tanzu virtual machine extensions, making it the most powerful enterprise cloud monitoring solution available for this cloud platform.
+Dynatrace natively embeds OneAgent technology through VMware Tanzu virtual machine extensions, making it the most powerful cloud monitoring solution available for this cloud platform.

 One-click deployment delivers the full picture of how Dynatrace builds on top of the productivity, intelligence, and hybrid capabilities of VMware Tanzu.